dsg-uwaterloo/watdiv/README.md

 * the probability that an entity of type X is associated with an entity of type Y, and
 * the cardinality of such associations.

 Using these features,  the WatDiv test dataset is designed (see the associated dataset description model).
-By executing the data generator with different scale factors, it is possible to generate test datasets with different sizes.
-Table 1 lists the properties of the dataset at scale factor=1.
+By executing the data generator with different scale factors, it is possible to generate test datasets with different sizes. <a href="#table:triples">Table 1</a> lists the properties of the dataset at scale factor=1.

 <table border="1" cellpadding="0" cellspacing="0">
 	<caption>